Everton midfielder Schneiderlin leaves for Nice

 The former Southampton midfielder initially impressed at Goodison Park under Ronald Koeman, but struggled to keep up that form and found himself a bit-part player under Marco Silva and Carlo Ancelotti.

-He will now join Patrick Vieira's Nice, who finished fifth in the shortened Ligue 1 season in 2019-20, following the official opening of the international transfer window.
+He will now join Patrick Vieira's Nice, which finished fifth in the shortened Ligue 1 season in 2019-2020, following the official opening of the international transfer window.